tommasomoretti/nameless-analytics/README.md

 When the server-side Google Tag Manager Client Tag receives the request, it checks if any cookies in there.
 - If user and session cookies are missing in the request, Nameless Analytics Server-side client tag creates a user cookie and a session cookie.
-- If user cookie is present but session cookie is not, Nameless Analytics Server-side client tag extends user cookie expiration and create a new session cookie.
+- If user cookie is present but session cookie is not, Nameless Analytics Server-side client tag extends user cookie expiration and creates a new session cookie.
 - If the client and session cookies already exist, Nameless Analytics Server-side client tag extends user and session cookies expiration.